UDM Search

 If you have previously disabled search history, you can enable it again by clicking Enable Search History.

-Click Close to exit the Search Manager window.
+Click Close to exit Search Manager.

 Share a search

-- Click Saved Searches
+- Click Saved.

 - Click on the right hand side of the search.
-A dialog box with the option to share your search appears.
+A dialog with the option to share your search appears.

-- Click Share with everyone
+- Click Share With Your Organization.

 If you want the search to only be visible to you, click